Container Operator Stays a Step Ahead with IoT Reefer Monitoring

 In the domestic market, Balticon sells, leases and modifies dry and refrigerated containers as storage units and for use within manufacturing operations, as well as for transport operations.
 It has supplied reefer containers under the “Eco Cold Store” brand for use in a wide variety of industry sectors, including bakery, chemical, dairy, fish processing, flower trade, fruit and vegetables, medical and tobacco, among others.

-Balticon’s rental clients receive 24/7 reefer container service and maintenance, including on-site technical inspections and call-outs, to ensure their containers are fully operational and functioning to the required level at all times.
+Balticon’s rental clients receive 24/7 IoT reefer monitoring and maintenance, including on-site technical inspections and call-outs, to ensure their containers are fully operational and functioning to the required level at all times.
 The company wanted to assess how the introduction of a telematics solution, including a cloud application for live monitoring, could add value both for Balticon’s clients in ensuring cargo safety and quality, and for Balticon itself in better control over its reefer assets, plus improved customer service.

 The benefits were swiftly validated, says Balticon CEO Tomasz Szmid.
 “We acquired the ability to remotely monitor and control our reefer units at clients’ premises all over the country.
 The system allowed us to know what’s going on at all times, both at the office and also with the chance to view real-time information on a tablet when out of office–and out of office hours.
 This allowed us to improve our speed of service and be proactive in ensuring that technicians are quickly dispatched as soon as a problem is detected, day or night.”